Promo code SPRING2022 will be automatically applied at checkout!

 Researchers have studied the effects of supplementing with magnesium and vitamin B6 together on the symptoms of PMS.
 Magnesium on its own may help alleviate period cramps.

 In one study, researchers investigated the benefits of magnesium and vitamin B6 on period-related water retention, anxiety, and cravings.
-They found these supplements to significantly relieve these symptoms compared to the placebo group.
+They found these supplements to relieve these symptoms significantly compared to the placebo group.

 Track Your Changing Hormone Levels